tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/Azure-API-Management-REST-API-Logger-entity.md

 ---
-title: "Azure API Management REST API Logger entity"
+title: "Azure API Management REST API - Logger entity"
-description: Reference documentation for the REST API Logger entity that describes how to use the Logger entity to log API Management events. ms.custom: na ms.date: 05/09/2016 ms.reviewer: na
+description: Reference documentation for the REST API Logger entity that describes how to use the 'Logger' entity to log API Management events. ms.custom: na ms.date: 05/09/2016 ms.reviewer: na